Ard3ny/ard3ny.github.io/_posts/2023-01-18-Backup-your-wordpress-site-with-rsync.md

 * preserve group
 * preserve modification time
 * preserve ownership
-* -v for verbose bcs default is silent transfer, but this gives you info about where the data is going and a summary at the end
+* -v for verbose because default is silent transfer, but this gives you info about where the data is going and a summary at the end

 * -z for compress (before data transfer the data is compressed which lowers the size and therefore time that is being sent over the internet) There are levels of compression from 1-9 (1 is the least compressed and fastest, 9 is the most compressed therefore slowest to compress).
 The default is 6, so let’s stick with that.